 • The call for substantial reforms in the United Nations so as to make it more representative of the regions and peoples of the world, and more effective in fulfilling its role and in expressing the common interests and responsibilities of humanity.

 • The importance of drawing the attention to the grave consequences of using the principles of human rights for the realization of specific foreign policy objectives of some countries.
 It affirms that the Arab world is still suffering from the opportunistic, political and propagandist use of human rights by some major powers as evidenced by the double-standards employed by such powers, most notably the United States of America.

 • Calling upon the UN Security Council to review the international sanctions system and its application methods.
-The Conference also urges the UN Security Council to decide to immediately and unconditionally end the economic sanctions on Iraq, considering that their devastating effects on the civilian population could be likened to genocide.
+The Forum also urges the UN Security Council to decide to immediately and unconditionally end the economic sanctions on Iraq, considering that their devastating effects on the civilian population could be likened to genocide.

 • Rejecting the manipulation by some Arab governments of patriotic sentiments and the principle of sovereignty so as to avoid complying with international human rights standards.